What Does Employee Engagement Really Look Like?

 How companies go about communicating this big picture is very important.
 Quarterly or annual “all hands” meetings simply aren’t frequent enough, and emails and newsletters go unread.
 Technology can facilitate regular top-down communication that keeps workers connected and engaged, via the mobile devices they already have.

-Whether it’s quickly relaying a new operating procedure to the entire company, sending an important safety alert, or sharing an engaging video from the CEO — transparent, real-time communication is key for reaching high levels of employee engagement.
+Whether it’s sharing an engaging video from the CEO, relaying a new operating procedure to the entire company, or sending an important safety alert — transparent, real-time communication is key for reaching high levels of employee engagement.

 To learn how the CEO of BlueLine Rental completely transformed his company through an emphasis on culture and communication, check out the Essential Podcast episode “The ABC Culture” here.